SubμTrack

 Short description

 The particles used in the method validation are subjected to systematic aging processes and biofilm growth.
-Furthermore, these particles and especially their (resulting) different surfaces are examined regarding their adsorption or desorption characteristics of organic molecules.
-For this analysis, adsorption and desorption kinetics, among other things, will be investigated.
-This is done by applying TD-(Pyrolysis)-GC-MS and LC-MS/MS are used.
-Experiments with the aged particles are carried out in so-called batch approaches, but also in laboratory wastewater treatment plants operated at the LfU.
-All samples are also stored in the biological systems of WP 5 if required.
+Furthermore, these particles and especially their (resulting) different surfaces were examined regarding their adsorption or desorption characteristics of organic molecules.
+For this analysis, adsorption and desorption kinetics, among other things, were investigated.
+This was done by applying TD-(Pyrolysis)-GC-MS and LC-MS/MS. Experiments with the aged particles were carried out in so-called batch approaches, but also in laboratory wastewater treatment plants operated at the LfU.
+All samples were also stored in the biological systems of WP 5 if required.

 WP 4 Investigations on entry points and process-related evaluation